Food Hygiene Rating Scheme

 When you eat out or shop for food, you might see a sticker in the window or on the door showing you the hygiene rating for that business.
-Every premises which falls within the scheme is given a sticker and encouraged to display it in a place where you can easily see it when you visit.
+Every premise which falls within the scheme is given a sticker and encouraged to display it in a place where you can easily see it when you visit.
 These stickers will also show the date the hygiene standards were assessed by the local authority's food safety officer.
-If you don't see the rating at a takeaway or other food business, you can ask a member of staff if the business is in the scheme and what rating was given at the last inspection.

-If you can't find the information for a business you are interested in on the Food Hygiene Rating Scheme website, please contact the Food Safety Team.
-There could be a number of reasons why this might be the case.
+If you can't find the information for a business you are interested in the Food Hygiene Rating Scheme website, please contact the Food Safety Team.

 Appeal a Rating